infinum/floggy/loggy/README.md

   logPrinter: PrettyDeveloperPrinter(),
 );
 ```
 This printer uses `dart:developer` and can write error messages in red, and it gives us more flexibility.
 This way you can modify this log a bit more and remove log prefixes (ex. `[        ] I/flutter (21157)`)

+To see logs in-app you can use `StreamPrinter` and pass any other printer to it.
+Now you can use `LoggyStreamWidget` to show logs in a list.

 ## Loggy 💙 Dio as well!
 Extension for loggy.
 Includes the interceptor and pretty printer to use with Dio.